Antisemitism at Columbia University: Allegations of antisemitism during the Gaza war

+Pro-Israel activists and advocacy groups, politicians, and university administrators have characterized the Gaza Solidarity Encampment and the broader protest movement during the Gaza war as antisemitic.

 During the Gaza war and protests at Columbia against the genocide, the distinction between anti-Zionism and antisemitism was debated in the media, often in relation to Columbia University.
-Elise Stefanik and Lisa McClain of the US House Committee on Education and Workforce have described chants heard on the campus such as "from the river to the sea" and "globalize the intifada" as antisemitic.
-The Anti-Defamation League under the direction of Jonathan Greenblatt described the student protest movement in solidarity with Palestine as antisemitic.
-Critics of these characterizations—including scholars, journalists, and activists—have described them as exploiting the accusation of antisemitism to silence criticism of Israel.
-In July 2025, as Columbia's administration was finalizing its deal with the Trump administration after it cut US$400 million in federal funding and ran a Title VI investigation into alleged antisemitism at the university, the university adopted the IHRA definition of antisemitism.
+Elise Stefanik and Lisa McClain of the US House Committee on Education and Workforce described chants heard on the campus such as "from the river to the sea" and "globalize the intifada" as antisemitic.
+Israeli Prime Minister Benjamin Netanyahu and the Anti-Defamation League under the direction of Jonathan Greenblatt described the student protest movement in solidarity with Palestine as antisemitic and connected to "terrorism."
+Critics of these characterizations—including scholars, journalists, and activists—described them as exploiting the accusation of antisemitism to silence criticism of Israel.